This website requires JavaScript.

 • Online: Test with web-based tools like video conferencing websites

 If the camera works in some apps but not others, the problem is application-specific rather than a hardware failure.
+You can follow our step-by-step guide on how to test your webcam to pinpoint issues more accurately.

 Advanced Solutions for Stubborn Camera Issues